yannyxcode/yannyxcode/README.md

 <!--   <img width="10" /> -->
 </div>

-<br><code><p><b>Hello, world!🎀<b></code> <br>
+<br><p><b>Hello, world!🎀<b> <br>
-My name is Yana, and I am a beginner full-stack developer.
-I am just starting my journey in this amazing and challenging profession, but I have already fallen in love with it wholeheartedly.
+My name is Yana, and I am a beginner <code>full-stack developer.</code> I am just starting my journey in this amazing and challenging profession, but I have already fallen in love with it wholeheartedly.
 I chose full-stack development because it allows me to combine my interests in programming, design, and database work.
 I want to create complete web applications and services that will be useful to people and help them solve their problems.
 I try to constantly learn and develop myself to stay up to date with the latest trends and technologies in the development world.
 I am open to new ideas and ready to work on interesting projects.
 I am confident that my experience and knowledge will help me become a good full-stack developer and contribute to the development of the industry.